 According to Region

 The climate is mostly dry and winters are mild.
 However, some regions experience very cold winters.
-For the majority of the West, indoor humidity should be approximately 30 to 50% during winter.
+For the majority of the west coast, indoor humidity should be approximately 30% to 50% during winter.

-During winter, the ideal Indoor humidity range can also be determined by the temperature outdoors.
+The ideal winter indoor humidity range can also be determined by the temperature outdoors.
 Here are several guidelines to follow based on your local weather report.

-Obviously, if the temperature outdoors is below 20 and therefore indoor humidity should not exceed 15%, that is well below the general 40–60% recommendation.
-But also obvious, well below zero degrees Fahrenheit is not normal for a majority of the U.S. With that said, view the 40–60% range as the overall ideal, but adjust for regional winter needs and local climate conditions … then as a final step you should take into account ongoing below freezing temperatures.
+Obviously, if the temperature outdoors is below 20 degrees Fahrenheit and therefore indoor humidity should not exceed 15%, that is well below the general 40–60% recommendation.
+But also obvious, well below zero degrees Fahrenheit is not common for a majority of the U.S.

 Fix Humidity Issues Fast